l3uddz/traktarr/README.md

 ### Tags

-Tags option allows Sonarr to assign tags to shows, from specific television networks, to filter in/out certain keywords.
+The `tags` option allows Sonarr to assign tags to shows from specific television networks, so that Sonarr can filter in/out certain keywords from releases.

 **Example:**